-The hydrological data presented here were collected within the international framework of the Critical Zone Observatory HYBAM (Hydrology of the Amazon Watershed), which is a long-term monitoring program.
-A Franco-Peruvian team from

-- 5 the IRD (Institut de Recherche pour le Développement) and the SENAMHI (SErvicio NAcional de Meteologia e HIdrologia) operates the 8 gauging stations of the HYBAM hydrological network in Peru; of these, 4 stations control the Andean piedmonts fluxes, and 4 stations control the lowlands (Fig. 1).
-The three major Peruvian tributaries of the Amazonas (Solimões) River, i.e., the Ucayali River, the Marañon River and the Napo River, are monitored.
-The studied sites cover drainage areas ranging from approximately 22,000 km2 to 720,000 km2 and have mean discharges ranging from 2,100 m3 s-1 to 30,300 m3 s-1 (Table - 1).
+The hydrological data presented here were collected within the international framework of the critical zone observatory HYBAM (HYdrogéochimie du Bassin AMazonien -Geodynamical, hydrological and biogeochemical control of erosion, alteration and material transport in the Amazon Basin), which is a long-term monitoring program.
+A Franco-Peruvian team, from the IRD (Institut de Recherche pour le Développement) and the SENAMHI (SErvicio NAcional de Meteologia e HIdrologia), operates the eight gauging stations of the HYBAM hydrological network in Peru; of these, four stations control the Andean piedmont fluxes, and four stations control the lowlands (Fig. 1).
+The three major Peruvian tributaries of the Amazon (Solimões) River, i.e., the Ucayali River, the Marañon River and the Napo River, are monitored.
+The studied sites cover drainage areas ranging from approximately 22 000 to 720 000 km2 and have mean discharges ranging from 2100 to $30\,300\,\text{m}^3\,\text{s}^{-1}$ (Table 1).
 These large tropical rivers have flows with gradually varied conditions, unimodal and diffusive flood waves (except for the Napo River), and subcritical conditions, which enable backwater effects (Dunne et al., 1998; Trigg et al., 2009).

-The Amazonian foreland in Peru has a humid tropical regime (Guyot et al., 2007; Armijos et al., 2013), and large amounts of runoff are produced during the austral summer.
-During the austral winter, the maximum continental rainfall is located to the - 15 from the Ecuadorian sub-basins smooth the seasonality of the Marañon River flow regime.
-Located further to the south, the Ucayali basin experiences a pronounced dry season (Ronchail and Gallaire, 2006; Garreaud et al., 2009; Lavado et al., 2011; Santini et al., 2014).
+The Amazonian foreland in Peru has a humid tropical regime (Guyot et al., 2007; Armijos et al., 2013), and large